 Be wary of brokers who claim they can find angels in these domains, for an up-front fee and a percentage of the investment.
 In general, you shouldn’t be paying a fee to have someone evaluate your investment opportunity, or “guarantee” to find you investors.
 I recommend going only with legitimate angel groups, accessible through national websites like gust.com, or locally publicized organizations.

 Even if you are in the right domain, you should remember that angels invest in people, even more than ideas or specific business ideas.
-They put high premium on entrepreneurs who are experienced in building a business, and experienced in the domain of their current proposal.
+They put a high premium on entrepreneurs who are experienced in building a business and experienced in the domain of their current proposal.
 First-time founders will find that most angels turn into mirages.

 Entrepreneurs in an unfamiliar domain better find a partner who has been there before they apply for funding.
 Early-stage these days means early customer revenue received, and early product in the market.
 If you have no product, no customers, and no revenue, talk to friends and family for that initial funding.